MicrosoftDocs/appcenter-docs/docs/test-cloud/troubleshooting/stalls.md

 - Can you consistently reproduce the stall, or is it unpredictable?
 - Provide a link to the test run with the stall.
 Also, if the app sometimes completes tests without stalling, send a link to that test run as well.
-- Try to confirm that the app you are uploading is compatible for all of the devices & OS versions you are targeting.
+- Try to confirm that the app you're uploading is compatible for all of the devices & OS versions you're targeting.
 - Check if your test framework and build setup has any updates related to some of the device models or OS versions you're targeting.
 - If you find a consistent workaround for the stalling on your own, let our support team know.
 We can use your feedback to try to improve future error handling in tests.